cockroachdb/docs/v20.1/import.md

 `records_terminated_by` | `AVRO DATA`   | The unicode character to indicate new lines in the input binary or JSON file.
 This is not needed for Avro OCF. **Default:** `\n`
 `data_as_binary_records` | `AVRO DATA`  | Use when [importing a binary file containing Avro records](migrate-from-avro.html#mport-binary-or-json-records).
 The schema is not included in the file, so you need to specify the schema with either the `schema` or `schema_uri` option.
 `data_as_json_records` | `AVRO DATA`    | Use when [importing a JSON file containing Avro records](migrate-from-avro.html#mport-binary-or-json-records).
 The schema is not included in the file, so you need to specify the schema with either the `schema` or `schema_uri` option.
 `schema`               | `AVRO DATA`    | The schema of the Avro records included in the binary or JSON file.
+This is not needed for Avro OCF.
 `schema_uri`           | `AVRO DATA`    | The URI of the file containing the schema of the Avro records include in the binary or JSON file.
+This is not needed for Avro OCF.

 For examples showing how to use these options, see the [Examples](#examples) section below.